-This will alert the credit card company who will alert the owner of the wallet that it has been found and called in.
+This will alert the credit card company, alerting the wallet’s owner that it has been found and called in.

-They can’t return the wallet for you so this step could be used as a last resort.
+They can’t return your wallet, so that this step could be used as a last resort.

 Perhaps they can help you find the owner.